Cancer Myth: Mobile phones and cancer

 In October 2011, a very large Danish study of over 350,000 people found no link between mobile phone use and risk of any type of brain tumour.6 This study followed healthy mobile phone subscribers from 1982, the year mobile phones were introduced into Denmark, to see how many developed cancer.
 People were followed for an average of around 10 years.
 This result was confirmed in 2014 by a prospective study of nearly 800,000 UK women, which found that mobile phone use was not associated with an increased incidence of brain cancers.7

-In 2013, the International Agency for Research on Cancer (IARC) evaluated all scientific research investigating the health effects of mobile phones classified mobile phone use – and other radiofrequency electromagnetic fields – as ‘possibly carcinogenic to humans’ (IARC Group 2B).8 This means there is limited evidence that radiofrequency radiation causes cancer in humans and animals.
+In 2011, the International Agency for Research on Cancer (IARC) evaluated all scientific research investigating the health effects of mobile phones and, somewhat controversially, classified mobile phone use - and other radiofrequency electromagnetic fields - as ‘possibly carcinogenic to humans' (IARC Group 2B).8 This means there is limited evidence that radiofrequency radiation causes cancer in humans and animals.
+This evaluation was influenced largely by the INTERPHONE study discussed above.

-As the prospective studies to date have only looked at mobile phone use for about 10 years, we don’t know if using a mobile phone for longer has any effect on brain cancer risk.
-COSMOS is a large study that has been set up to look at the long term effects of mobile phone use after 20 to 30 years.
+As the prospective studies to date have only looked at mobile phone use for about 10 years, we don't know if using a mobile phone for longer has any effect on brain cancer risk.
+COSMOS is a large study that has been set up to look at the long term health effects of the use of mobile phones and other wireless technologies after 20 to 30 years.
 It includes researchers from the UK and four other countries and will monitor 250,000 people who regularly use mobile phones.
-The MOBI-KIDS study, involving 13 countries, has been set up to look at health effects in children.
+The MOBI-KIDS study, involving 13 countries, is investigating health effects in children.

 Mobile phones communicate by transmitting radio waves through a network of fixed antennas called base stations.
 Base stations emit radio frequency (RF) waves at high power levels.
 The strength of the RF field is the greatest near its source, and drops off greatly with distance.
 Hence the antennas are positioned high up and surrounds are often fenced off.
 Public access is highly regulated where field strength may exceed safety limits.9